isglobal-brge/DataSHIELD_utils/README.md

 - Databases of different resources
      + GTEx RNAseq from recount2 (gene and exon expression levels)
      + TCGA RNAseq from recount2 (gene and exon expression levels)
-     + Table with cancer types from Cancer Imaging Archive
+- Table with cancer types from Cancer Imaging Archive
-     + Radiomics summary, example and analysis
+- Radiomics features: example and analysis
-     + GitHub repositories with computed tomography scans resources
+- GitHub repositories with computed tomography scans resources